Deenburny/Deenburny/README.md

 - 💞️ I’m looking to collaborate on killing myself
 - 📫 you cant reach me you fat fuck
 - 😄 Pronouns: k/y/s
-- ⚡ Fun fact: i want to kill rafael because he aint coming to school
+- ⚡ Fun fact: no
 <!---
 Deenburny/Deenburny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.